2vg/mofuw/README.md

 mofuw is now developping.

 please be careful when using.

+## Why fast ?
+because using asyncdispatch, and using fast parser.

+about my parser, check [mofuparser](https://github.com/2vg/mofuparser)

 ## Why changeed using libuv to asyncdispatch ?
 - Why ?